mosip/documentation/docs/MOSIP-Java-Coding-Standards.md

 * Prefer Standard Functional Interfaces over creating a similar one unless it is really required.
 Use Standard Functional interfaces, which are gathered in the `java.util.function` package, satisfy most developers' needs in providing target types for lambda expressions and method references.
 * On a new Functional Interface declaration always use `@FunctionalInterface` annotation.
 This is not only for the documentation purpose but also to avoid accidentally breaking the Functional Interface behavior.
 * Instantiate Functional Interfaces with Lambda Expressions instead of creating anonymous inner class instances for that.
 * Whenever calling the functional interface, place them at last in the parameter list.
-For example,
+For example

 ```java
 // PREFER
 public Foo parse(Locale locale, **Function<Locale,Foo> fn** );